newgala/labsRepo/README.md

 ***
 ### Built with:
  [Python](https://www.python.org/)
-* Standardise and clean the data using string functions,
+* Standardise and clean the data using string functions
 * Apply map and for loops to check the True and False values for the defined keywords
-* Counting true values to define subtotals.
+* Counting true values to define subtotals
-*

 [Tableau](https://www.tableau.com/)
 * Data aggregations and visualisations
 ***